 Medical, Mental Health, and Learning Challenges

 For sudden unforeseeable changes in medical status (e.g., sudden injury or illness with prolonged recovery), TPS will provide reasonable accommodations for completing enrolled courses.
 If it is not possible to complete the courses, TPS will consider financial credits or refunds for unused portions of a course.
-Refunds for sudden unforeseeable medical changes are solely at the discretion of TPS.
+Financial credits or refunds for sudden unforeseeable medical or mental health changes are solely at the discretion of TPS.

-Known or foreseeable medical, mental health, or learning challenges should be disclosed to TPS prior to enrollment.
+Confirmed or indicated medical, mental health, or learning challenges must be disclosed to TPS prior to enrollment or they cannot be considered in financial matters relating to enrolled courses.
 Documentation from certified medical, mental health, and learning challenge professionals should be included in any request for consideration and accommodation of medical, mental health, or learning challenges.
-Non-sudden or reasonably foreseeable medical, mental health, or learning challenges that are disclosed after enrollment may be reasonably accommodated by TPS based on review of the certifying documentation, but will not be basis for a credit or refund.
+Non-sudden or reasonably foreseeable medical, mental health, or learning challenges that are disclosed after enrollment may be reasonably accommodated by TPS based on review of the certifying documentation, but will not be basis for a financial credit or refund.

 If an enrolled class closes solely due to TPS action (including emergent unforeseeable actions by TPS teachers), TPS will offer accommodations and options, one of which will be a prorated refund of the course tuition after the date of closure (full tuition refund if the course has not yet started).

-- Upon customer request, TPS will provide refund payment for amounts paid in excess of the Total Balance due for the academic year.
+- Upon customer request, TPS will provide return of funds for amounts paid in excess of the Total Balance due for the academic year.
 (Any payments made that are not in excess of total balance will be credited to the family account but not be returned as payment, including payments made in excess of the Due Now amount by customer intent, oversight, error, or computer/network error.)

-- Refund payments must be requested in writing by the customer.
-Since most customers choose a credit not a payment, the refund credit is the default option.
-Any future enrollments will be automatically credited with the excess credit prior to calculating a new balance and invoice.
-A credit never expires, and as long as a credit remains unused there is no time limit for requesting a refund payment on a remaining account credit.
+- Return of funds must be requested in writing by the customer.
+Since most customers choose a credit not a return, credit is the default option.
+A financial credit never expires, and as long as a credit remains unused there is no time limit for requesting a return of funds.

-- Refunds for credit card payments will be made directly to the credit card if possible.
-If the payments are too old to refund (generally three months) and the payment was from a U.S. bank credit card, the refund payment will be provided by a check in U.S. funds mailed via postal mail to a U.S. address.
-PayPal will be used to refund stale (too old to refund) credit card payments from banks outside the U.S.
+- Returns for credit card payments will be made directly to the credit card if possible.
+If the payments are too old to return (generally three months) and the payment was from a U.S. bank credit card, the return of funds will be provided by a check in U.S. funds mailed via postal mail to a U.S. address.
+PayPal will be used to return stale (too old to refund) credit card payments from banks outside the U.S.

-- eCheck payments are always from U.S. banks, and refunds for eCheck payments are always by a check in U.S. funds mailed via postal mail to a U.S. address.
+- eCheck payments are always from U.S. banks, and returns for eCheck payments are always by a check in U.S. funds mailed via postal mail to a U.S. address.

-TPS considers an enrollment to be a contractual relationship where a customer family enrolls in classes it intends to complete (no contingency enrollments awaiting other plans or options) meeting all posted terms of placement and payment, and TPS delivers what we commit in writing in our course catalog and on our web site.
+Each enrollment is a contractual relationship where a customer family enrolls in classes subject to the posted prerequisites and readiness requirements and TPS delivers what we commit in writing in our course catalog and on our web site.

-- If the customer presents a case of unforeseeable (i.e., could not reasonably have been anticipated or foreseen any sooner than the time of notification) hardship rendering the customer unable (i.e., lacks reasonably viable means or options) to continue the agreement, TPS will review the case.
-If TPS agrees with “unforeseeable” and “unable”, TPS will credit unused tuition fees, waive drop fees, assess the Refund Transaction Fee, and provide the remaining Total Balance as a refund to terminate the contract relationship.
+- If the customer presents a case of unforeseeable (i.e., could not reasonably have been anticipated or foreseen any sooner than the time of notification) hardship rendering the customer unable (i.e., lacks reasonably viable means or options) to continue the agreement, TPS will consider waiver of some non-refundable fees.
 TPS reserves sole authority to make this assessment and determine waiver of pre-agreed fees.

-- If a customer considers that TPS has failed to deliver any aspect of the service and terms written on our web sites or in our course catalog, the customer may appeal fees directly and exclusively related to the course in question.
+- If a customer considers that TPS has failed to deliver any aspect of the service and terms written on our web sites or in our course catalog, the customer may appeal the fees directly related to the course or matter in question.

 - Appeals must be in writing by email to [email protected].
 Attached documents may be included.

-- Each claim in the appeal must specifically cite the written commitment or term of agreement that was not met, and must provide documented examples to objectively support that claim.
+- Each claim in the appeal must specifically cite the written commitment or term of agreement that was not met, and must provide documented examples to objectively support each claim.

 - TPS will investigate and provide a written determination to resolve each claim.